tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   Define a `require` statement that will check if the auction has ended by negating the `ended` variable with the `!` operator.

-  Below that define a second `require` statement that checks to see if `msg.sender` is equal to `beneficiary`.
+  Below that, define a second `require` statement that checks to see if `msg.sender` is equal to `beneficiary`.

   Then set the `ended` variable equal to `true`.